DOWNLOAD THE NEW TWINIVERSITY APP!

 What tipped me off most to my true misery was my gut-wrenching hatred for my husband.
 My life was completely changed, and his hadn’t changed at all.
 He slept soundly while I tossed and turned, trying to get comfortable.
 He worked out while I just ate doughnuts and got fatter.
 He was SO excited about these babies and I couldn’t stand to be around someone who could possibly think this was a good thing.
 For 6 months while I went through this, he spent every day trying to make everything perfect for me and I would snarl and not talk to him for days.
 It was really bad and I knew it, but I could not even help myself, I was so miserable.

-Devastated about the genders
+Devastated About the Genders

 When talking about having kids throughout my life, I have always wanted boys.
 That is, until I was pregnant with two of them.
 I sobbed for weeks after I found out it was two boys.
 I saw their hearts pumping on the ultrasound and I still could not fall in love with them.
 I wasn’t able to see it until later, but it wasn’t the gender that was devastating me; it was the fact that this was real now.
 I had to start picking out names and clothes and nursery colors and I didn’t want to do any of it.